Welcome to the official website of West Midlands Ambulance Service NHS Foundation Trust.

 The West Midlands is full of contrasts and diversity.
 It includes the second largest urban area in the country (Birmingham, Solihull and the Black Country) yet over 80% of the area is rural.
 We are the second most ethnically diverse region in the country after London which makes it vital that we work closely with the many different communities we serve.
 Ensuring we listen and respond to their suggestions and comments ensures that our service meets the needs of everyone in the region.

 As the region’s emergency ambulance service, we respond to around 4,000 ‘999’ calls each day.
-To manage that level of demand, we employ approximately 5,000 staff and operate from 15 new fleet preparation hubs across the region.
+To manage that level of demand, we employ approximately 6,000 staff and operate from 15 new fleet preparation hubs across the region.
+In addition, the Trust took over provision of the NHS 111 service in the West Midlands (except Staffordshire) in November 2019.
+The 111 service answers in excess of 20,000 calls every week.

 We also provide non-emergency patient transport services across some parts of the region for those patients who require non-emergency transport to and from hospital and who are unable to travel unaided because of their medical condition or clinical need.
 Our staff complete approximately 1,000,000 non-emergency patient journeys each year.